MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/Definitions/NestedTables/spawns_on_surface.md

 ---
-author: mammerla
+author: JimSeaman42
-ms.author: v-bbortree
+ms.author: mikeam
 title: Entity Documentation - minecraft:spawns_on_surface
 ms.prod: gaming
+description: "A reference document detailing the 'spawns_on_surface' entity filter"
 ---

 # Entity Documentation - minecraft:spawns_on_surface

-This component allows the mob to spawn on the ground.
-Adding the component causes it to be true, removing it causes the mob to stop spawning on the surface.
+Allows an entity to spawn on the ground.
+Adding the component causes it to be true, while removing it causes the entity to stop spawning.